GlobalSuite® API

 Using the API Documentation

-In the GlobalSuite® API documentation, the different items or models that can be consumed automatically are shown.
+In the documentation of the API GlobalSuite®, the different items or models that can be consumed automatically are displayed.

 Each of these resources is a symbolic representation of a business domain object in GlobalSuite®.
 For example, a Service, an Employee, etc.